KayAbdi/introToReact/README.md

 Notice how the <h1> elements and reference to the title variable are assigned to the element variable.
 In this example of JSX, the HTML elements are assigned to a JavaScript variable.

 If the element variable was rendered by React, the web page would display the text “Hello World” in h1 (header) tags.

+# ReactDOM
+ReactDOM is a shadow DOM that synchronizes with the browser DOM.
+ReactDOM ensures that the entire page does not have to re-render when an individual component is updated.

+In order to run the code shown in this video, please use the starter files within the “Introduction to JSX” folder, which you can download from the Introduction and Instructions page.

+Additionally, you will need to have node installed  (Links to an external site.)so you can run the following command to install http-server:

+npm install -g http-server

+After this installs, you may need to restart your terminal in order to run the http-server command from the directory that houses the starter files.

+Note: If you are using Windows and you get the following message when running the http-server command (execution of scripts is disabled on this system), please reference this link (Links to an external site.) for a resolution.
+More specifically, you may need to run Set-ExecutionPolicy RemoteSigned from an administrator terminal to successfully run the http-server command.